Yj004/Retail-Dashboard-PY_TSX/README.md

-# Shopify Admin Dashboard
+# Retail Dashboard

-An interactive dashboard for Shopify order data with login-based authentication, data visualization, and filtering capabilities.
+An interactive dashboard for retail order data with login-based authentication, data visualization, and filtering capabilities.

+[View the live deployment on Vercel](#) (Link to be added after deployment)

 ## Features

 - **Secure Authentication:** Login-based access to protect your data
 - **Interactive Dashboard:** Visualize sales data with charts and statistics
+- **Advanced Filtering:** Filter data by multiple criteria (date, status, etc.)
 - **Data Table:** View, filter, and paginate through your order data
 - **Extensible Schema:** Add new columns to your data as needed
 - **Responsive Design:** Works on desktop and mobile devices